The Goodman Cancer Research Centre’s major objectives for its graduate and postgraduate programs are to:

 Internal funding is available.

 Clinical interactions are an important part of the GCRC training program at both the graduate and post-doctoral level.
 A variety of multidisciplinary research connections allow the members of the Centre to offer interactions with the clinical milieu.
-The “bench-to-bed” principle is the axis of the Centre’s mandate and therefore participation in translational research and clinical studies is offered to those interested.
+The “bench-to-bedside” principle is the axis of the Centre’s mandate and therefore participation in translational research and clinical studies is offered to those interested.

 Internal funding is available.